Drassil/git-wiki-theme/docs/Create-a-Module.md

-Before start we suggest you to read [[Documentation about modular structure|The-Modular-Structure]] to understand the way AzerothCore works.
+Before start we suggest you to read [Documentation about modular structure](The-Modular-Structure) to understand the way AzerothCore works.

 ## **How to create a module**